A designer’s search for material and meaning

 Picture : Holding a crafted bamboo piece featuring details in the culm wall, Ri-Bhoi district, Meghalaya, India.

-Picture : Sanding a bamboo piece at the workshop, Ri-Bhoi district, Meghalaya, India | Photo by Menty Jamir @menty___jamir
+Picture : Sanding a carved bamboo object, Ri-Bhoi district, Meghalaya, India | Photo by Menty Jamir @menty___jamir